Questions? We've got answers.

 How can investors use the benchmark?

 The benchmarks can further help investors identify which companies in their portfolio are taking appropriate steps to address these risks.
-Going forward, KnowTheChain will also capture companies’ responses to allegations, commitments, as well as compliance with regulatory reporting requirements, thus enabling investors to obtain a greater understanding of where a company currently stands, and where it is heading.
+Since 2018, KnowTheChain has also captured companies’ responses to allegations, commitments, as well as compliance with regulatory reporting requirements, thus enabling investors to obtain a greater understanding of where a company currently stands, and where it is heading.

 Lastly, the benchmarks highlight key areas in which investors can engage with companies on this issue, which include recruitment practices, worker empowerment, and purchasing practices.
 The benchmarks further provide company-specific recommendations for engaging companies that are covered by the benchmark.